davelarsen58/pmemtool/README.md

 Data is collected from ndctl, ipmctl,  and /etc/fstab and  integrated to enable rapid interpretation of PMEM DIMM, Region, namespace, and filesystem Status.

-The recovery option guides the user through the process of rebuilding an persistent memory interleave set to restore a persistent memory region to healthy state, creates a persistent memory namespace and filesystem within that region, and provides details to update /etc/fstab with the new blockid.
+The recovery option generates bash scripts for each CPU socket with commands to restore persistent memory services to an operational state should a PMEM DIMM failure occur.
+Refer to [Guided_Recovery.md](Recovery Scripts) for additional details.

 Python modules were created to interact with data from [ndctl](https://docs.pmem.io/ndctl-user-guide/), [DAX Mounted File Systems](https://www.kernel.org/doc/Documentation/filesystems/dax.txt) and [fstab](https://en.wikipedia.org/wiki/Fstab) data with pmt providing the primary user interface through a command line.